"If

 In the course of that job I stood atop Launch Pad 39As tower;

-visited the electronics rooms buried beneath it; worked inside a Mobile Launch Platform;
+visited the electronics rooms buried beneath it; worked inside a Mobile Launch Platform,

-stood beneath the orbiter Columbia in its servicing bay; watched Challenger and Discovery
+Columbia in its servicing bay; watched Challenger and Discovery arrive at KSC; and sat in

-arrive at KSC; and sat in the "flow" meetings that prepared Challenger for its
+the "flow" meetings that prepared Challenger for its first launch (a successful

+one).
 I watched Shuttles being mated with their solid rocket boosters and external tanks,

 transported to Pad 39A, and launched.
+I heard the "call to stations" that began

-SLC-6, Space Launch Complex 6), at Vandenberg Air Force Base, California.
+(for SLC-6, Space Launch Complex 6), at Vandenberg Air Force Base, California.
 After my

 interview, the personnel manager told me "Were going to make you a software